jameslevi/sprite/README.md

 3. Automatically generate css class for each icon.

 **INSTALLATION**
-1. You can install via composer using this command *"composer require-dev jameslevi/sprite"*.
+1. You can install via composer using this command *"composer require jameslevi/sprite"*.
 2. Copy the sprite.json and sprite file from jameslevi/sprite directory from the vendor folder.
 3. Create a folder in your resources directory for storing source icons.
 4. Create a folder from your public directory for storing your sprites.